 A documentary produced by Jon Bowermaster, JO’76, has been nominated for an Emmy for outstanding cinematography.
 “Ghost Fleet” delves into human trafficking in the world’s fishing industry.
 Bowermaster is an environmental activist and adventure journalist based in New York.

 Have a news item for the Memo?

-The SJMC Monday Memo is a weekly newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
+The SJMC Monday Memo (and other days of the week as needed) is a newsletter to keep members of the wider SJMC community updated on School news, achievements, events and opportunities.
 If you have an item for the Memo, please send it to Dean Kathleen Richardson (email@example.com) or SJMC webmaster and multimedia professor Chris Snider (firstname.lastname@example.org).
-SJMC alums and other professionals can also contact Chris to have the Memo delivered via weekly email.
+SJMC alums and other professionals can also subscribe to the Monday Memo via email here: http://eepurl.com/bPNbxn

 The School of Journalism and Mass Communication strives to create a community of scholars that represents the complexity of the human experience in regards to race, ethnicity, gender, sexual orientation, economic status, political views, gender identification, religion, age and physical abilities.
 We are committed to creating a welcoming and supportive environment for all our faculty, staff, students and visitors, and celebrating our differences through the lens of the First Amendment value of freedom of expression.